projectcalico/calico/getting-started/windows-calico/quickstart.md

 The following steps install a Kubernetes cluster on a single Windows node, with a Linux control node.

+- **Kubernetes**

+  The geeky details of what you get by default:
+{% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Overlay:VXLAN,Routing:BGP,Datastore:Kubernetes' %}

+- **EKS**

+  The geeky details of what you get by default:
+{% include geek-details.html details='Policy:Calico,IPAM:AWS,CNI:AWS,Overlay:No,Routing:VPC Native,Datastore:Kubernetes' %}

 {% tabs %}
   <label:Kubernetes,active:true>
   <%